-I’m a journalist, writer, editor, and university lecturer.
-I’ve been a newspaper journalist for 15 years, and write about food, feminism, culture and the environment, mostly for The i Paper and The Independent, sometimes for The Guardian and the Evening Standard.
+I am a journalist, writer, editor and university lecturer.
+I’ve been a newspaper journalist for 15 years and write about food, feminism, culture and the environment, mostly for The i Paper and The Independent.
+I have also written for The Guardian and the Evening Standard.

 I am especially interested in stories about how we eat, food history and ethics and food and restaurant trends.
 I also love stories about the environment and global culture, looking at how social change impacts our behaviours.
 For example I wrote about why we’re living in tiny homes, why everyone argues about when women learned to masturbate, and why LEGO should ditch its stupid sets for girls and promote gender equality.

 I spent my twenties on staff at The Independent.
-As a feature and comment writer I got the opportunity to write all sorts of stuff I care deeply about, such as equality, the environment and, of course, food.
-I reported from Brazil, Tanzania, Iceland, Argentina and the US and wrote a weekly comment page on current affairs, and the paper’s blog on green and ethical issues.
+As a feature and comment writer I had the opportunity to write all sorts of stuff I care deeply about such as equality, the environment and, of course, food.
+I reported from Brazil, Tanzania, Iceland, Argentina and the US and wrote a weekly comment page on current affairs and the paper’s blog on green and ethical issues.

 For a long time I wrote food, travel and book reviews for The Independent.
 My work has also appeared in The Financial Times, The Daily Mail, The New Statesman, The Ecologist, The Times, The Independent on Sunday and The Lady.

-I also teach journalism, and have taught undergrads and postgrads at Goldsmiths, where I did my own MA in Journalism (2003/4).
-I currently teach at London College of Communication (LCC), which is part of University of the Arts, London (UAL).
-I teach a range of courses across theory and practice, and it is not hyperbole when I say it’s a genuine privilege to spend time with young people at this stage in their lives, and to offer them education and guidance.
+I also teach journalism and have taught undergrads and postgrads at Goldsmiths, where I did my own MA in Journalism (2003/4).
+I was Associate Lecturer at London College of Communication (LCC), which is part of University of the Arts, London (UAL), until 2019.
+I taught a range of courses across theory and practice and it is not hyperbole to say it was a genuine privilege to spend time with young people at this stage in their lives and offer them education and guidance.

-I also do copywriting for brands and work with businesses as a media consultant, which might involve helping them launch a new website, organise their social media marketing, or develop a publicity strategy.
+I also do copywriting for brands and work with businesses as a media consultant.
+This might involve helping them launch a new website, organise their social media marketing or develop a publicity strategy.

-When I’m not working I stress myself out doing too many of the things I enjoy at once: eating, cooking, reading, exploring bars and restaurants, walking, running, yoga, snowboarding, hanging out with my family, and travelling to new places and old favourites: I spent a lot of time travelling and working in South America in my twenties, now the focus has shifted to North America where my husband grew up.
-My ambitions for 2018 are to join in the cold bath craze and read 52 books (see more on my Fiction page).
-My ambitions for life
+When I’m not working I stress myself out doing too many of the things I enjoy at once: eating, cooking, reading, exploring bars and restaurants, walking, running, yoga, snowboarding, hanging out with my family and travelling to new places and old favourites.
+I spent a lot of time travelling and working in South America in my twenties, now the focus has shifted to North America where my husband grew up.
+I dream about French food the most but my favourite country is probably Portugal.
+In 2018 I decided to commit to reading more and read 52 books and wrote short reviews of each (see more on my Fiction page).
+I am trying to keep this up.
+My ambitions for life are

-are to achieve happiness, true engagement with other human beings, and a three-day work week, are to be able to sing like Kate Bush and drive in other countries.
-Rocking up at an airport – any airport – and being brave enough to hire a tiny hatchback and trundle off into the smog is, for me, one definition of freedom.
+happiness, true engagement with other human beings and a three-day work week, being able to sing like Kate Bush and drive in other countries.
+Rocking up at an airport – any airport – and being brave enough to hire a tiny hatchback or a massive fuck off truck and trundle off into the smog is, for me, one definition of freedom.